vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

 ## Pending Tasks (Report Gaps Identified by Technical Trader Review) - TODO

-7.  **Issue:** Inefficient/Duplicated Indicator Calculation.
-RSI calculation logic is duplicated within `tech_analysis/backtest.py::sma_crossover_backtest_with_log`.
-ATR calculation falls back to using standard deviation if high/low columns are missing, which isn't a standard or necessarily meaningful fallback for ATR.
-    **Suggested Action:** Refactor indicator calculations.
-Ideally, calculate all required indicators (SMA, RSI, ATR, etc.) once per ticker DataFrame *before* passing the data to the backtesting simulation loop.
-Pass the DataFrame with pre-calculated indicators.
-Re-evaluate the ATR fallback logic; perhaps raise an error or use a different volatility measure if required columns are missing.

 8.  **Issue:** Potential unused code.
 The `tech_analysis/backtest.py` file contains `sma_crossover_backtest` (the version without detailed logging) and `rsi_strategy_backtest`.
 Given the pipeline focuses on `sma_crossover_backtest_with_log` via `portfolio_backtest`, these other functions might be unused legacy code.
     **Suggested Action:** Verify if `sma_crossover_backtest` and `rsi_strategy_backtest` are still required.
 If not, remove them to simplify the codebase.
 If they serve a different purpose (e.g., unit testing, alternative strategy runs), ensure they are covered by tests or clearly documented.